chathasphere/pno-ai/README.md

 # pno-ai
-This project is about generating piano improvisations with AI.
+Generate classical piano MIDI performances with AI.

+### About
 Inspired by [this](https://magenta.tensorflow.org/music-transformer) blog post from Magenta!

 ### Training Data:
-https://magenta.tensorflow.org/datasets/maestro
+Several years of the International Piano-e-Competition dataset--~1400 performances played by pianists on a Yamaha Disklavier. https://magenta.tensorflow.org/datasets/maestro

 ### Bibliography: